raphis/koch-esp-door-opener/README.md

 The microcontroller has been configured with ESPhome.
 The corresponding configuration file can be found below:

 [ESPHome Config File](esphome/d1-mini-door-opener-esp.yaml)

+The microcontroller connects to the WiFi during the boot process.
+It goes into deep-sleep mode again after 90s to save power.

 ### Home Assistant
 The following things need to be configured within Home Assistant